 The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervising pupils on work experience which are in accordance with the guidance in Keeping Children Safe in Education 2023.
-A member of the office staff check these.
+The procedures are held in the work experience policy and overseen by the Head Teacher and Office Manager.